neacsum/utf8/tools/doxygen/mainpage.md

 ﻿# UTF8 - Simple Library for Internationalization # {#mainpage}

-Functions to facilitate Windows handling of I18N problems using the strategy advocated by [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).

-## Purpose
-This is a library designed to simplify the usage of UTF-8 strings under Win32.
+This is a library designed to simplify the usage of UTF-8 strings under Win32 using the strategy advocated by [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).

 While most of the (computing) world has standardized on using UTF-8 encoding, Win32 has remained stuck with wide character strings (also called UTF-16 encoding).

-The library uses the principles outlined in the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/) to make it easy to switch between the different character encodings.

 ## Content
 The main function groups are: